-For the improvements proposed at the Florida Avenue loop ramp, a stormwater pond is proposed to be located within existing right-of-way to provide water quality (treatment) and water quantity (attenuation).
+Basin 200

-For the improvements along the Selmon Expressway off-ramp to Whiting Street, along Whiting Street, and along North Meridian Avenue, the existing stormwater pond constructed under SWFWMD ERP No. 441660.032 will be relocated and enlarged to accommodate the improvements.
-The new pond will provide the current permitted treatment volume and the additional treatment volume required by the proposed improvements to the Selmon Expressway, Whiting Street, and North Meridian Avenue.
-The existing outfall to Garrison Channel will be utilized; therefore, water quantity attenuation is not required since the discharge is to a tidally influenced waterbody without restrictions, resulting in no adverse impacts.
+For the improvements along the Selmon Expressway off-ramp to Whiting Street, along Whiting Street, and along Meridian Avenue, the existing stormwater pond constructed under SWFWMD ERP No. 441660.032 will be replaced with a stormwater detention vault sized to accommodate the proposed improvements.
+The proposed stormwater detention vault would be constructed within existing right-of-way and beneath East Whiting Street.
+Due to the high water table elevation, an open bottom vault cannot be utilized.
+Therefore, a closed system is proposed.
+The vault system will include an infiltration trench, a conveyance pipe, and a bypass system (diversion box) to carry the flow greater than the first flush volume.

+The existing outfall to Garrison Channel will be utilized; therefore, water quantity attenuation is not required since the discharge is to a tidally-influenced waterbody without restrictions, resulting in no adverse impacts.